kneron/document_center/docs/manual_520.md

 Again, we'll use the `LittleNet` as an example.
 But this time, we need to copy the config `batch_input_params.json`

-> The `batch_input_params.json` is different from 1.0.0.
+> The `batch_input_params.json` is different in 0.10.0.
 Please check the FAQ for new config fields.

 ```bash
 cp /data1/LittleNet/batch_input_params.json /data1